 Why do universities ask public to call their postgrads ‘philosophers’?

-Perhaps something like doctor in math, doctor in medicine, doctor in geography or etc for its subject specialty would make more common sense, but as for historical route in which the custom was built or continually to be accustomed with, particularly on the epistemological inquires in which each subject to be mastered, this phenomenon as it is now seems to be also having the reasonable form and meaning closeness.
+Perhaps something like doctor in math, doctor in medicine, doctor in geography or etc for its subject specialty would make more common sense, but as for historical roots in which the custom was built or continually to be accustomed with, particularly on the epistemological inquires in which each subject to be mastered, this phenomenon as it is now seems to be also having the reasonable form and meaning closeness.
 And needless to say that not everyone is able to disciple and succeed in those minimum years in this is another good point what we may deduce as that philosophy.

 Do PhDs have yet anything else to do with this?

-Are PhDs actually then phenomenalists (doctor in phenomenalism rather than in philosophy)?
+Are PhDs then actually phenomenalists (doctor in phenomenalism rather than in philosophy)?

 This is one of the questions which is being in disputes for some times.
 I have no doubt with the take that youngsters graduating with doctorate in philosophy don’t see themselves as philosophers either other than those with subject major is philosophy.
-And I have only a very little doubt as to if anyone would worry about the terminological disputes of the past at all, as the graduates are for jobs and universities are for facilitating that mandate although there exists some interests as to 'why it is so given to us for which we have nothing to do'.
+And I have only a very little doubt as to if anyone would worry about the terminological disputes of the past at all, as the graduates are for jobs and universities are for facilitating that mandate although there exists an issue as to 'why it is so given to us for which we have nothing to do'.

 Why is it said to be that advance texts in academia are read and written in philosophy?

 Perhaps.
 Personally I do not think such a statement is correct, though I do not question such a belief.
 Most philosophers seem to have already walked away from this.
-For many philosophers, it is too early to start and too late to finish.
+For many philosophers around the world, it is too early to start and very late to finish.
 And natural sciences and physical sciences always have the word-to-word tradition just as ‘what you see is what you get’.
 Thus, those who still practice philosophy are those social scientists from the old school of metaphysics.
 There are two good reasons for this.
-First is that avoiding conflict with public in persuading a thesis deems necessary for many social scientists since public in general consist with the universal norms and characters and that convincing them with a new mandate takes time and time with full of issues in order to change their predisposed normative believes.
+First is that avoiding conflict with public in persuading a thesis deems necessary for many social scientists since public in general consist with the universal norms and characters and that convincing them with a new mandate takes time with full of issues in order to change their predisposed normative beliefs.
 The second reason is that philosophy has been, and to some extent it is even now, still the lingua franca for faculties of social sciences, languages, and philosophy even though global empiricism, vested primarily on the principles of recognizing, recollecting, associating, and apprehending worldly consciousnesses, yet demand for phenomenalsim.